What Is a Tax Write-Off, and How Does It Work?

 • 🏡 Mortgage points on your home loan

-Keep in mind: Unlike business expenses, these itemized personal deductions trade off with the standard deduction, a set dollar-amount that all American taxpayers can choose to write off.
-(The amount depends on your filing status.
-In 2021, it's $12,550 for single filers, $25,100 if you're married filing jointly, and $18,800 if you're a head of household.)
+Keep in mind: Unlike business expenses, you have a choice to itemize personal deductions or go with the standard deduction, a set dollar-amount that all American taxpayers can choose to write off.

-You'll have to choose between taking these write-offs individually — itemizing them — or taking the standard $12,550.
-(Needless to say, itemizing only makes sense if the amount you spent on charitable contributions, medical bills, and the like ends up exceeding than the standard deduction.)
+Note that itemizing only makes sense if the amount you spent on charitable contributions, medical bills, and the like ends up exceeding the standard deduction.

 How much are tax write-offs worth?